 That means a gas tank that’s at least half full – or, for electric vehicles, a fully charged battery—is a must for winter driving.
 Before heading out, also make sure your fluid levels, windshield wipers, head and tail lights, defroster and heater are all in working order.
 Get your tires checked and use snow tires if you live somewhere with snow and ice on the ground.
 "The most common types of emergencies can be prevented by visiting your mechanic before winter weather starts up to make sure your car is in top shape,” says Jones.

 Cold weather can be harder on car batteries.
 At zero degrees Fahrenheit, a car battery is 60 percent weaker than normal, and at 32 degrees it’s 35 percent weaker than normal, according to AAA.
 Get ahead of a dead battery by bringing along a portable jump starter, recommends Christopher Burdick from Automoblog.
 Some portable jump starters can also act as backup chargers for your phone.

 Charge your phone and keep a charger in the car so you can call for help if you need it.
 "The most important item someone should have is a CHARGED CELL PHONE,” Jones wrote in The Disaster Survival Guide.

 In addition to your regular car charger, an alternate power source—like the Midland ER210 emergency radio and flashlight, which is hand-crank or solar powered and can charge a device via USB—can keep you communicating even if your car dies.
-If you’re stuck roadside in a Fair car, you can call the Fair Concierge team 24/7 at 833-387-6677.
+If you’re stuck roadside in a Fair car, you can call the Fair roadside hotline at 1-800-289-3891.
 Your bundled Fair payment includes coverage up to $100 for incidents related to towing, extraction, a dead battery, a flat tire change, fluid delivery, and lockout assistance for your Fair vehicle.

 If you get stuck, you might not know how long you’ll have to wait before help arrives.
 Even if your emergency supplies live in the trunk, keep accessible water and easy-to-eat food for people and pets in the passenger compartment of the vehicle so it’s easy to get to even if the trunk freezes shut.